 San Juan Del Sur Southwestern Nicaragua, Nicaragua Travel Guide

 Surfing, beaches, and a relaxed coastal atmosphere define San Juan del Sur.
 Its consistent waves draw surfers of all levels, from beginners taking their first lesson to experienced riders seeking challenging breaks.
-Beyond surfing, the municipality's wide the cove is ideal for swimming, paddleboarding, and sunset cruises.
+Beyond surfing, the municipality's wide bay is ideal for swimming, paddleboarding, and sunset cruises.
 This combination makes for a spirited yet laid-back vibe, appealing to many travelers.

 On Nicaragua's Pacific coast, Rivas Department.